x0000ff/git-cookbook/checkout.md

 # What is it "<tree-ish>"?

-"Tree-ish" is a term that refers to any identifier (as specified in the Git revisions documentation) that ultimately leads to a (sub)directory tree"
+> Tree-ish" is a term that refers to any identifier (as specified in the Git revisions documentation) that ultimately leads to a (sub)directory tree" by user456814

-~ user456814
+For example:
 - branch
 - tag
+- commit
+- ref, like HEAD~3,

 # What is it "--"?